NolanZhao/DoubanSpider/README.md

 * Start:
 `python spider_main.py`

-* data collected in file `douban_film.csv` which can be open by MS Office Excel OR you can modify outputer.py to save data in output.txt in other format.
+* Data collected in file `douban_film.csv` which can be open by MS Office Excel OR you can modify outputer.py to save data in output.txt in other format.